-(a) Each operator shall keep the following records for the periods specified and permit access to the records as provided by paragraph (b) of this section:

-(1) Records that demonstrate the collection process conforms to this part must be kept for at least 3 years.

-(2) Records of employee drug test that indicate a verified positive result, records that demonstrate compliance with the recommendations of a substance abuse professional, and MIS annual report data shall be maintained for a minimum of five years.

-(3) Records of employee drug test results that show employees passed a drug test must be kept for at least 1 year.

-(4) Records confirming that supervisors and employees have been trained as required by this part must be kept for at least 3 years.

-(5) Records of decisions not to administer post-accident employee drug tests must be kept for at least 3 years.

-(b) Information regarding an individual's drug testing results or rehabilitation must be released upon the written consent of the individual and as provided by DOT Procedures.
-Statistical data related to drug testing and rehabilitation that is not name-specific and training records must be made available to the Administrator or the representative of a state agency upon request.
+- (a) Each operator shall keep the following records for the periods specified and permit access to the records as provided by paragraph (b) of this section: - (1) Records that demonstrate the collection process conforms to this part must be kept for at least 3 years. - (2) Records of employee drug test that indicate a verified positive result, records that demonstrate compliance with the recommendations of a substance abuse professional, and MIS annual report data shall be maintained for a minimum of five years. - (3) Records of employee drug test results that show employees passed a drug test must be kept for at least 1 year. - (4) Records confirming that supervisors and employees have been trained as required by this part must be kept for at least 3 years. - (b) Information regarding an individual's drug testing results or rehabilitation must be released upon the written consent of the individual and as provided by DOT Procedures.
+Statistical data related to drug testing and rehabilitation that is not name-specific and training records must be made available to the Administrator or the representative of a state agency upon re-

 [53 FR 47096, Nov.
 21, 1988, as amended at 58 FR 68260, Dec.
 23, 1993.
 Redesignated and amended by Amdt.
 199-19, 66 FR 47119, Sept.
 11, 2001; 68 FR 75465, Dec.
-31, 2003; Amdt.
-199-27, 82 FR 8001, Jan.
-23, 2017]
+31, 2003]

-§199.119 Reporting of anti-drug testing results.
+§ 199.119 Reporting of anti-drug testing results.

-(a) Each large operator (having more than 50 covered employees) must submit an annual Management Information System (MIS) report to PHMSA of its anti-drug testing using the MIS form and instructions as required by 49 CFR part 40 (at §40.26 and appendix H to part 40), not later than March 15 of each year for the prior calendar year (January 1 through December 31).
-The Administrator may require by notice in the PHMSA Portal (https://portal.phmsa.dot.gov/phmsaportallanding) that small operators (50 or fewer covered employees), not otherwise required to submit annual MIS reports.

-quired to submit annual MIS reports, to prepare and submit such reports to PHMSA.
+- (a) Each large operator (having more than 50 covered employees) shall submit an annual MIS report to PHMSA of its anti-drug testing using the Management Information System (MIS) form and instructions as required by 49 CFR part 40 (at §40.25 and appendix H to Part 40), not later than March 15 of each year for the prior calendar year (January 1 through December 31).
+The Administrator shall require by written notice that small operators (50 or fewer covered employees) not otherwise required to submit annual MIS reports to prepare and submit such reports to PHMSA. - (b) Each report required under this section shall be submitted to the Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, U.S. Department of Transportation, PHP-60, 1200 New Jersey Avenue, SE., Washington, DC 20590. - (c) To calculate the total number of covered employees eligible for random testing throughout the year, as an operator, you must add the total number of covered employees eligible for testing during each random testing period for the year and divide that total by the number of random testing periods.

-(b) Each report required under this section must be submitted electronically at http://damis.dot.gov.
-An operator may obtain the user name and password needed for electronic reporting from the PHMSA Portal (https://portal.phmsa.dot.gov/phmsaportallanding).
-If electronic reporting imposes an undue burden and hardship, the operator may submit a written request for an alternative reporting method to the Information Resources Manager, Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, 1200 New Jersey Avenue SE., Washington, DC 20590.
-The request must describe the undue burden and hardship.
-PHMSA will review the request and may authorize, in writing, an alternative reporting method.
-An authorization will state the period for which it is valid, which may be indefinite.
-An operator must contact PHMSA at 202-366-8075, or electronically to informationresourcesmanager@dot.gov to make arrangements for submitting a report that is due after a request for alternative reporting is submitted but before an authorization or denial is received.

-(c) To calculate the total number of covered employees eligible for random testing throughout the year, as an operator, you must add the total number of covered employees eligible for testing during each random testing period for the year and divide that total by the number of random testing periods.
 Covered employees, and only covered employees, are to be in an employer's random testing pool, and all covered employees must be in the random pool.
-If you are an employer conducting random testing more often than once per month (e.g., you select daily, weekly, bi-weekly), you do not need to compute this total number of covered employees rate more than on a once per month basis.

-(d) As an employer, you may use a service agent (e.g., C/TPA) to perform random selections for you; and your covered employees may be part of a larger random testing pool of covered employees.
-However, you must ensure that the service agent you use is testing at the appropriate percentage established for your industry and that only covered employees are in the random testing pool.
+If you are an employer conducting random testing more often than once per month (e.g., you select daily, weekly, bi-weekly), you do not need to compute this total number of covered employees rate more than on a once per month basis. - (d) As an employer, you may use a service agent (e.g., C/TPA) to perform random selections for you; and your covered employees may be part of a larger random testing pool of covered employees.
+However, you must ensure that the service agent you use is testing at the appropriate percentage established for your industry and that only covered employees are in the random testing pool. - (e) Each operator that has a covered employee who performs multi-DOT agency functions (e.g., an employee performs pipeline maintenance duties